Enhancing Kyosho model car with LED lights: Design phase

 Introduction

+LED stripes are quite popular and advanced as they offer a bright interface for the user at a reasonable cost.
 The target is to place a LED strip over the Kyosho model that indicate how much throttle or brake is pressed.
 In other words, it will be a live feedback for training future drivers.
+The design should be durable, low power consumption, aerodynamic, and lightweight so that it does not affect the efficiency of the car.
+The methodology followed is analyzed in the following section.

 Methodology